the-soc-org/Logus/CONTRIBUTING.md

 - `npm run format` - formats all files in the project
 - `npm run format:check` - checks if code is formatted
-- `npx prettier --write filename.ts` - formats a specific file
+- `npm run format:file filename.ts` - formats a specific file

 Formatting is automatically checked in GitHub Actions.